Mistakes happen and schedules change, which is why you can manage your registration after you've registered.

 - Use a credit card or PayPal to cover any fees or charges.

-SAT test center supervisors are instructed to notify local media outlets when their centers are unable to open due to inclement weather, natural disaster, power failure, or other problems.
-You can also find up-to-date information on the Test Center Closings page.
+SAT test center coordinators are instructed to notify local media outlets when their centers are unable to open due to inclement weather, natural disaster, power failure, or other problems.
+Find updated information about test center closings.

 - Only registered students can take a makeup test.
-Students who have already tested during the same administration may not use a makeup administration to retest or to take a different SAT Program test.
+Students who've already tested during the same administration may not use a makeup administration to retest or to take a different SAT Program test.

 - You may test only at the center for which you are registered or authorized.